Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 LOF                 YES                           Loss of function as reported by SnpEff (http://www.sciencemag.org/content/335/6070/823.abstract)
-Significance        likely                        Mutation tier Reason              COSMIC_5+, stop_gained        Reason to put this mutation into this tier
+Significance        likely                        Mutation tier Reason              COSMIC_5+, stop_gained        Reason to put this mutation into this tier Incidentalome       low complexity gene           If mutation overlaps any region with poor callability
 ```

 ### Reporting
 For 820 key cancer genes, or for the target genes if the study is targeted (target less than 2000 genes), mutations are reported into NGS Oncology reports.
+The mutations overlapping regions with poor callability are faded.

 ### Conversion to VCF
 `section in progress`